f4yd4-s3c/f4yd4-s3c.github.io/index.md

 The attacks are now becoming more innovative and sophisticated that can disrupt the security and hacking systems.
 So it’s very challenging for every business and security analyst to overcome this challenge and fight back with these attacks.

+To understand the need for Cyber Security measures and their practices, let’s have a quick look at the types of threats and attacks.

+<h2 style="color:red;">Ransomware</h2>
+Ransomware is a file encryption software program that uses a unique, robust encryption algorithm to encrypt the files on the target system.

+The authors of the Ransomware threat generate a unique decryption key for each of its victims and save it on a remote server.
+Thus, users cannot access their files by any application.

+The ransomware authors take advantage of this and demand a considerable ransom amount from the victims to provide the decryption code or decrypt the data.
+But such attacks have no guarantee of recovery of data even after paying the ransom.

+<h2 style="color:red;">Botnets Attacks </h2>
+Botnets were initially designed to carry out specific tasks within a group.

+It is defined as a network or group of devices connected with the same network to execute a task.
+But this is now being used by bad actors and hackers that attempt to access the network and inject any malicious code or malware to disrupt its working.
+Some of the botnet attacks include:

+Distributed Denial of Service (DDoS) attacks
+Spreading spam emails
+Stealing of confidential data
+Botnets attacks are generally carried out against large-scale businesses and organizations due to their huge data access.
+Through this attack, the hackers can control many devices and compromise them for their evil motives.

+  <h2 style="color:red;"> Social Engineering Attacks </h2>
+Social engineering is now a common tactic used by cybercriminals to gather user’s sensitive information.

+It may trick you by displaying attractive advertisements, prizes, huge offers, and asking you to feed your personal and bank account details.
+All the information you enter there is cloned and used for financial fraud, identity fraud, and so.

+It is worth saying about the ZEUS virus that is active since 2007 and is being used as a social engineering attack method to steal the victims’ banking details.
+Along with financial losses, Social engineering attacks can download other destructive threats to the concerned system.

+  <h2style="color:red;">Cryptocurrency Hijacking</h2>
+Cryptocurrency hijacking is the new addition to this cyber world.

+As digital currency and mining are becoming popular, so it is among cybercriminals.
+They have found their evil benefit to crypto-currency mining, which involves complex computing to mine virtual currency like Bitcoin, Ethereum, Monero, Litecoin, etc.

+Cryptocurrency investors and traders are the soft targets for this attack.

+Cryptocurrency hijacking is also known as “Cryptojacking”.
+It is a program designed to inject mining codes silently into the system.
+Thus the hacker silently uses the CPU, GPU, and power resources of the attacked system to mine for the cryptocurrency.

+The technique is used to mine Monero coins particularly.
+As mining is a complex process, it consumes most of the CPU resources, impacting the system’s performance.
+Also, it is done under all your expenses so that the victim may get a huge electricity bill and internet bill.

+It also lessens the lifespan of the affected device.

+<h2 style="color:red;">Phishing</h2

+Phishing is a fraudulent action of sending spam emails by imitating to be from any legitimate source.
+Such mails have a strong subject line with attachments like an invoice, job offers, big offers from reputable shipping services, or any important mail from higher officials of the company.

+The phishing scam attacks are the most common cyber attacks that aim to steal sensitive data like login credentials, credit card numbers, bank account information, etc. To avoid this, you should learn more about phishing email campaigns and their preventive measures.
+One can also use email filtering technologies to avoid this attack.

+Along with these, 2019 will seek the potential in biometric attacks, AI attacks, and IoT attacks.
+Many companies and organizations are witnessing large-scale cyber-attacks, and there is no stop for them.
+Despite the constant security analysis and updates, the rise of cyber-threat is consistent.
+Thus, it is worth educating yourself on the basics of cybersecurity and its implementations.

+  <h1 align='center'>Conclusion</h1>

+In an organization, to accomplish an effective Cyber Security approach, the peoples, processes, computers, networks, and technology of an organization, either big or small, should be equally responsible.
+If all components complement each other, it is very much possible to stand against the tough cyber threat and attacks.

+ <a href="https://geekflare.com/understanding-cybersecurity/">Source: geekflare.com</a>